OpenLMIS/openlmis-deployment/provision/README.md

 The --generic-ssh-user flag needs to be followed by the user name, in the case of Ubuntu EC2 instances, the default user name is ubuntu.

 Lately, supply a **name** for the docker machine.
-With this name, the provision machine will retain access to the remote host.

-Do this for all the EC2 instances, to make sure docker is installed on all of them.
+Do this **for all the EC2 instances**, to make sure docker is installed on all of them.

 ## 4. Start swarm